RavicharanN/OpenROAD-Routing-Experiments/parallel-a-star/ReadMe.md

 ## Parallel A*

-* All experiments were on a Virtual Box with 2 cores and 3 gigs RAM
+* All experiments were on a Virtual Box with 2 cores and 3 gigs RAM and were controlled
 * To mimic the experiment we added a uniform noise while computing the cost
-* All the experiemnts wre controlled
+* To keep things consistent accross experiments we were using the same grid to compare performances
 * Did not see as much improment as expected - machine limitations (?)
 * Alternatives for compute / bencharmking suggestions needed ??